 What happens after submitting an application to the live-in community?

+The community may reach out to schedule a phone or video conversation with applicants following the submission of all application materials.
 If the community feels that an applicant is a good fit after reviewing their application, they are invited for a two-week stay.
 This trial stay is a holistic introduction to the soup kitchen programs, the living arrangements of the house, and the community lifestyle, and it also provides applicants an opportunity to explore the surrounding city.
 After a two-week stay, the applicant moves out of the community for a week of discernment.
 During this time, the applicant and the community each reflect on their experiences together and determine if the applicant is a good fit for the two-year commitment.
 After the week, the community reaches out to the applicant with their final decision.